 Food and Water

-Beijing Hikers will supply bottled mineral water for you to drink on the hike.
+Beijing Hikers will supply bottled water for you to drink on the hike.
 We'll make sure there's plenty for you to drink, no matter the weather.

 For hikes in which lunch is not included, pack snacks and a light lunch.
 If you don't have time to pack your lunch before the hike, pre-made sandwiches are available for purchase near the meeting place at Lido.

 - Toilet paper and tissues (you won't find any of this in rural toilets)